ybvau/bryanhj/content/posts/UAS/esri-arcgis-pro/index.md

 ### Fundamentals
 Your generated file likely came out in two foramts: an _orthomosaic_ or a _dsm_ (or _digital surface model_).
 Depending on what you're doing, you'll use one or the other.
-For the sake of this post, let's assume you're working with an orthomosaic, as you've been hired to stitch together some burn plots.
+Let's assume you're working with an orthomosaic, as you've been hired to stitch together some burn plots.
 Maybe your data came out like this:

   ![](ORTHO_BP.png)

 _fig.
 01: Orthomosaic of a burn plot_

-If this is the case, nice job on collecting the data (and ideally with that [metadata](/cart-fund)).
+If this is the case, nice job on collecting the data (and ideally with that [metadata](posts/uas/data-fund/)).

 Say you're gathering data relevant to the location of specific objects, and the information needs to be as accurate as possible.
 When you're using your .tiff, be sure to enable _pyramids_ to ensure data visualization and statistics calculations stretch accordingly.